Debraheem/Massive_star_binaries/Lab1.md

 <script type="text/x-mathjax-config">MathJax.Hub.Config({tex2jax:{inlineMath:[['\$','\$'],['\\(','\\)']],processEscapes:true},CommonHTML: {matchFontHeight:false}});</script>
 <script type="text/javascript" async src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.1/MathJax.js?config=TeX-MML-AM_CHTML"></script>

-Here is a downloadable copy of the desired [Lab1_binary](https://drive.google.com/file/d/1AW-YvgATJEq5eFMmhT6RC4TUnl7rirqS/view?usp=share_link) MESA work directory.
+In this section, you will continue with the `Lab1_binary` directory from the introduction.
+You can also re-download a copy of the desired [Lab1_binary](https://drive.google.com/file/d/1AW-YvgATJEq5eFMmhT6RC4TUnl7rirqS/view?usp=share_link) MESA work directory, but make sure `pgstar_flag` is uncommented in `inlist_project` as we did in the introduction.
-This work directory is a slightly modified version of the `$MESA_DIR/binary/test_suite/evolve_both_stars` test_suite.

 # Lab1 - Modeling a star through envelope stripping